ClementNerma/NightOS/docs/concepts/applications.md

 - Ability to create [system services](#services)
 - They cannot be uninstalled

+System applications cannot be removed in any way, as some of them are critical for the system to function properly.
+Native applications which are _not_ system applications can be removed, though.

 ## Services

 Application can provide a [service](../technical/services.md) by specifying it in their [manifest](../specs/applications/manifest.md).